flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 - **Wrong DM response**: Check if structured response is being used instead of LLM-generated content
 - **User state updated in DM**: Ensure blocked flows return early without state updates
 - **Groups/Coins queries not showing data**: Check if `detectGroupsOrCoinsQuery` is working and API calls are succeeding
+- **Live data not displaying**: Verify `getUserStateWithLiveData` is being called and GraphQL responses are properly formatted
 - **LLM detection failing**: Ensure LLM responses are parsed correctly (handle "yes." vs "yes")

+### Transaction Processing Debugging

+- **Transaction reference errors**: Check if null checks are working in `handleTransactionReference`
+- **Missing contract addresses**: Verify contract address extraction from transaction receipts
+- **User status not updating**: Check if status update to "active" is triggered after coin launch
+- **Group creation failures**: Verify `ensureGroupExistsForChatRoom` is creating groups for all members
+- **Coin storage issues**: Check if coins are being stored for all group members after launch

+### Live Data Debugging

+- **Live data not injecting**: Check if users have groups/coins and `getUserStateWithLiveData` condition
+- **Type conversion errors**: Verify string to number conversions for API responses (e.g., `priceChangePercentage`)
+- **GraphQL failures**: Check API responses and error handling in `UserDataService`
+- **Data formatting issues**: Verify display formatting in QA Flow for coins and groups

+### User State Management Debugging

+- **Status stuck at "new"**: Check if coin launch success triggers status update to "active"
+- **Groups not appearing**: Verify automatic group creation during coin launch
+- **Coins missing after launch**: Check if `addCoinToAllGroupMembers` is being called
+- **Live data not persisting**: Verify enriched state is being saved back to storage

 Each diagram provides the logical flow to trace through when investigating specific types of issues.